Botanical Name: Levisticum officinale.

 Traditional herbal medicine considers it to be especially useful as a natural diuretic, as well as for a natural treatment for kidney stones.

-As an expectorant, it is believed to help loosen and expel phlegm, and is considered to be a useful medicinal herb for the treatment of respiratory problems.
+As an expectorant, it is believed to help loosen and expel phlegm and is considered to be a useful medicinal herb for the treatment of respiratory problems.

 Poor appetite may be treated naturally with the herb, and it is used in many herbal bitters.

 The leaves are valued for their pungent, celery-like flavor and lovage is one of the oldest known salad greens, cultivated for centuries as a kitchen herb.
-It can be added to soups and stews and the stems may be candied as a natural sweet treat.
+It can be added to soups and stews and the stems may be candied as a naturally sweet treat.

 It once had a reputation as a love potion, probably due to a distortion of its historic name from the Latin, meaning “from liguria”, the region in Italy where it was grown.

 Capsules: two capsules once or twice daily or follow the manufacture`s instructions.

 Infusion: steep 1 tablespoon of the leaves in 1 pint of boiling water for 7 minutes; drink several cups throughout the day.

 Although lovage is considered a safe herbal remedy for many conditions, occasional allergic reactions may occur.